Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ```

-You have created a YII project named CRUD .
+You have created a YII project named CRUD.
 Congrats!

 NB.
 Please make sure you start your servers before running your project.
 Start Servers by entering the following command: